 c.
 Must be used in conjunction with a Data Use Agreement (DUA), a document intended to assure the data provider that the data will only be used or disclosed for limited purposes as specified in the research protocol

 d.
-There are no exceptions to the requirement of a DUA, but if the researcher is part of the covered entity a document such as confidentiality agreement will suffice.
+There are no exceptions to the requirement of a DUA, but if the researcher is part of the covered entity a document such as a confidentiality agreement will suffice.
 The document must still include the required elements.

 e.
 Data use agreements may be obtained by contacting the Compliance Office at 719-255-3837

 8. Research on decedents’ information is allowed by the Privacy Rule under certain circumstances.
 The Researcher must represent:

 - a.
 Uses or disclosure are solely for research on decedents

 b.
 PHI is necessary for research or the research could not practicably be done without PHI

 c.
 Individuals are deceased (the researcher may have to provide documentation)

 De-identified data are not subject to the requirements of the Privacy and Security Rules because the data are not individually identifiable and not considered PHI.

 - 1. Safe Harbor Method – in which all of the following 18 elements are removed from a data set:

 c.
 Elements of dates (except year), ages over 89 years